 Nowack P, Ong QYE, Braesicke P, et al., Machine learning parameterizations for ozone in climate sensitivity simulations, Kurzfassungen der Meteorologentagung DACH

-Nowack P, Braesicke P, Haigh J, et al., 2018, Using machine learning to build temperature-based ozone parameterizations for climate sensitivity simulations, ENVIRONMENTAL RESEARCH LETTERS, Vol: 13, ISSN: 1748-9326
+Nowack PJ, Braesicke P, Haigh J, et al., 2018, Using machine learning to build temperature-based ozone parameterizations for climate sensitivity simulations, Environmental Research Letters, Vol: 13, ISSN: 1748-9326

 Ryan E, Wild O, Voulgarakis A, et al., 2018, Fast sensitivity analysis methods for computationally expensive models with multi-dimensional output, GEOSCIENTIFIC MODEL DEVELOPMENT, Vol: 11, Pages: 3131-3146, ISSN: 1991-959X